Siri App in iOS 27 Explained: Everything You Need to Know

 Are You Excited for the New Siri?

-That said, Apple has, in a way, conceded defeat that it's not in the AI race to build the most intelligent and capable AI model.
-It's now trying to build the best AI experience using third-party models, deep OS-level integration, convenience, and distribution.
+That said, Apple has, in a way, conceded that it's not in the AI race to build the most intelligent and capable AI model.
+It's now trying to build the best AI experience using third-party models and deep OS-level integration.
+Now it will be interesting to see whether it lives up to the hype.

 Arjun Sha profile picture